Book Review: Flying By the Seat of My Soul

 On parenting

-Having her first child at the age of 17, Tess learnt about parenting the hard way, while clocking up years of experience compared to most of her peers.
+Tess learnt about parenting the hard way,.
+She had her first child at the young age of 17.
 She shares her lessons freely and openly, admitting her mistakes and showing us how we can heal ourselves and our children.

 If you have regrets, apologize to your children, even if they are adults.
 An apology validates their feelings.
 Allow your children their point of view.
 Your children, no matter what their age, want to be validated.
 If your children are grown, it is never too late to apologise and tell them if you knew better you would have done better.